 This gin espresso martini combines gin, espresso, and coffee liqueur to give you a cocktail that’s also a pick-me-up.
-It’s my coffee counterpart to “The Lady Bridgerton” cocktail, which combines Empress 1908 gin and Earl Grey tea.
+It’s a variation on the classic espresso martini that is made with gin instead of vodka.
+And it’s my coffee counterpart to “The Lady Bridgerton” cocktail, which combines Empress 1908 gin and Earl Grey tea.

-- You can also use a cup of regular coffee.
-Cook it down until it’s about half its original volume.
+If it’s all you have, you can also use a cup of regular coffee.
+Cook it down slowly until it’s about one quarter of its original volume.

-Yes, the original was made with vodka.
-But you could use rum to make a rum espresso martini.
+Yes, although I almost always make gin martinis, the original espresso martini had vodka.
+You could also use rum to make a rum espresso martini.
 Or sub out the kahlua for Frangelico and make a hazelnut espresso martini.

 We drink the Espresso Roast from Blue Star Coffee Roasters which is based in Twisp, Washington in the beautiful Methow Valley.

 - Creamy espresso martini with Baileys and Kahlua

 - Peanut butter manhattan or a perfect brandy manhattan

 - “The Lady Bridgerton,” an Empress 1908 gin cocktail

 - Jalapeno raspberry bramble